CHNS110 Elementary Chinese I

 - complete short essay questions on tests and quizzes relating to cultural practices in the Chinese-speaking world, especially in contrast to the United States.

-Reference, Resource, or Learning Materials to be used by Students:Students use text, workbook, and multimedia resources of first-year proficiency-based Chinese program.
-See course format.
+Reference, Resource, or Learning Materials to be used by Student:Students use text, workbook, and multimedia resources of first-year proficiency-based Chinese program.
+See course syllabus.